PhishermanGG/docs/docs/api/integration/testing-your-integration.md

 # Testing your integration

-In order for you to validate your Phisherman integration is working, we provide a selection of URLs you can use for functional testing, these will trigger as a real phish would.
+For you to validate that your Phisherman integration is working, we provide a selection of URLs you can use for functional testing, these will trigger as a real phish would.

 ::: warning NOTE
 Please use only the URLs listed below for testing, never live/known phishing sites